Victoria-Rhine/The-Cat-Project/Project Ideas.md

 - **Tutoring Connection**
 A tutoring app for the Western Oregon University Computer Science Department.
-Features include real-time schedules, interface for online tutoring sessions, chat capabilities, hours tracking, online scheduling,
+Features include real-time schedules, interface for online tutoring, chat capabilities, online
-sessions tracking, connection between tutors and professors for grading, and information for professors to evaluate student needs.
+scheduling, sessions tracking, connection between tutors and professors for grading, and information for professors to evaluate
+student needs.